Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 - 2 days max testing microphone as it will likely be highly innacurate but worth ruling out with concrete testing.
 - Further analysis of test data for vibrations to set design threshold.
-- Finalise prototype with LED to show operation.
 - Run longer timeframe test to establish accuracy.
+- Decide if degredation  onitoring is feasible.
+Create a document of next actions and key feedback for Ben.